 EmploymentAdd to Portfolio

 Chris regularly handles high value and multi-day tribunal claims and has appeared on several occasions in the EAT and High Court without a leader.
+He recently appeard in a High Court making a successful application for an interim injunction.
 His advisory work includes restrictive covenants and team moves and he is often instructed to draft pleadings.
 Respondent clients include: Credit Suisse, Barclays, Travelodge, Harrods, M&S, Pizza Express and UPS.

 Recent cases have included the following areas of law: